 Two Years Into Semiconductor Shortage: What’s The Current Status?

+These past two years have changed people’s lives profoundly and also changed the way we work, travel, and shop.
+As a result, the pandemic ravaged various industries across the globe.
+The assessment is that over 190 different sectors have been hit, among which the car industry suffered one of the most considerable losses.
+The reduced sales and significantly lower demand were not the only problems the car industry faced: eventually, the shortage of semiconductor chips significantly reduced the ability to produce vehicles.
 When the pandemic hit and people around the world had to reside at home, the demand for products such as cars dropped, while the demand for consumer electronics grew enormously.
 Hence, the factories producing semiconductor chips quickly divided their attention to these manufacturers.
 Eventually, this shift and other events involving the semiconductor factories in Asia left many industries without these crucial components.
 As for the car industry: cars could not be completed and therefore sold, which resulted in a huge gap between the production capacity and the increasing demand when the lockdowns subsided.
+For now, the question lingers – What is the status of this issue?
+Has it been resolved?

 The Efforts For Recovery